rpmfusion-infra/mock-rpmfusion/README.txt

 Set VERSION on Makefile
 Edit round.sh and or edit el-round.sh ( for epel8 )
-To have changelog , you may need run make to have mock-rpmfusion-free.spec rpmdev-bumpspec -c "F29 Branch" mock-rpmfusion-free.spec Edit CHANGELOG with result of rpmdev-bumpspec
+To have changelog , you may need run make to have mock-rpmfusion-free.spec MSG="F33 GA" rpmdev-bumpspec -c "$MSG" mock-rpmfusion-free.spec Edit CHANGELOG with result of rpmdev-bumpspec
 To check if all good:
   make